sharath2106/MWB/readme.md

-This is a samplegit  project to show how git works!
+This is a git  project to show how git works!